dinhsonhai132/MercuryLang/README.md

-> [!WARNING]
-> **Before you read this, this language is still in working, that's mean it's not a offical version yet, all for test.
-If you want to try a completed version, wait until version 1.0.1a is out.
-Thanks for paying attention to my programming language.**

 # 🪐 *Mercury Programming Language*

 **Welcome to ```MercuryLang``` — a free and open-source lightweight interpreter written in **C++**, inspired by the simplicity of Python. ```MercuryLang``` is designed to offer clean, readable, and expressive syntax, making it an ideal choice for developers of all experience levels.**